 La Creperia Café

-Photo Sharing and Video Hosting at Photobucket Crepes are made in the front window to amuse patrons and attract passer bys.
+Crepes are made in the front window to amuse patrons and attract passer bys.
 The menu is extensive and crepes range from $6.75 to $10.25.
 The crepes are large and the portions filling.
-Photo Sharing and Video Hosting at Photobucket The crepes themselves were delicate yet rich.
+The crepes themselves were delicate yet rich.
 I got the Le French Riviera, a combination of cheese, chicken, artichokes, and tomatoes in a white wine sauce.
 The chicken was very unfortunate.
 As if it had not suffered enough, they saw fit to kill it again.
 It was shredded into oblivion, resulting in a squishy filling and a strange taupe mound of mush plopped on top for “garnish”.
 I can only imagine that this chicken must have started its life in a can.
 I love wine sauce, but crepes are not cooked long enough to burn off the alcohol.
 This left all the bitterness which overshadowed any other flavor, and it made the shredded chicken taste like cheap canned tuna fish.
 Flavors did not blend well; the artichokes and white wine clashed with the cheese.
 The meal included a lettuce, tomato and cucumber salad, but my crepe was plopped on my lettuce, making it nice and hot.
 Jackie got La Paris which included some random cheese in addition to feta, spinach, more shredded chicken, and some token red pepper.
 She wasn’t thrilled with the result, and I kind of made the situation worse by commenting on the chicken/tuna connection.
 The rest of the meal was ruined for her, and she didn’t eat more than a few bites.
 Her crepe was also exuding liquid at what she felt was an alarming volume and rate.

 For dessert we split the Butterball, with cream cheese, butterscotch and almonds.
 As a meal, it would not have satiated me and and at $8 it was quite overpriced considering the size and ingredients.
 I wanted to try something from their extensive espresso bar, but most items were about $4 and I couldn’t justify that and a dessert crepe.